drinkjava2/jSqlBox/README.md

 **License:** [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-jSQLBox is a micro scale Active-Record tool, simpler than Hibernate but more powerful and easier to use than JDBC/JDBCTemplate/MyBatis/DButils.
+jSQLBox is a micro scale database access tool, simpler than Hibernate but more powerful and simplier than JDBC/JDBCTemplate/MyBatis/DButils.
-#(jSQLBox project is in pending, currently only made some concept design)
+#(jSQLBox project is in pending, currently only have concept design)

-Other Persistence tools' problem:
+Other persistence tools' problem:
 Hibernate: it's ORM tool, too complicated, the configurations of entity beans are fixed, fields definations, "One to Many", "Many to One" relationships are fixed, hard to create/modify configuations at runtime.
 Other tools:Have no a balance between powerfulness and simpliness.